Jack Draper draws Rafael Nadal in first round of the Australian Open

 The British number one is battling to overcome the problem she suffered in Auckland last week and at least has avoided a seed, instead drawing 74th ranked Korpatsch.

+Raducanu was again out on the practice courts at Melbourne Park on Thursday and looked to be moving fairly well.

-She could meet seventh seed Coco Gauff in the second round though, while British number two Harriet Dart will face 32nd seed Jil Teichmann.
+She could meet seventh seed Coco Gauff in the second round, while British number two Harriet Dart will face 32nd seed Jil Teichmann.

 World number one Iga Swiatek faces a potentially tough opener against Wimbledon quarter-finalist Jule Niemeier and two former Australian Open champions, Victoria Azarenka and Sofia Kenin, will meet in the first round.